-On Friday a lot of people were grumbling about not being able to eat meat – Lent has arrived!
+Lent has arrived and a lot of people will be grumbling about not being able to eat meat.

 In the Catholic Church, we abstain from eating meat on Fridays during the 40 days of Lent.

 As a kid, this was so hard as we ate meat just about every day of the week.
-Come Friday and we all were complaining about having nothing left to eat!
+Come Fridays and we complained about having nothing left to eat!

 The funny thing is that we eat lentil stew, quinoa with roasted veggies or veggie stir fry for dinner all week.
 No meat!
 Yet, Fridays arrive during Lent and we suddenly feel like we are giving up a lot.
 Which of course we are supposed to be, right?